I can’t escape the fact that I’m an Aeropress evangelist. This little device is just a piece of engineering genius.

 I love the fact that you can both use Hario style cone-shaped filters, as well as the more common Melitta filter.

-The Delonghi Retro Bar32 was one of my first espresso machines.
+The Delonghi Retro Bar32 was one of my first espresso machines — unfortunately it went out of production and was replaced by this model instead; the EC155.
 It’s not exactly the world’s most advanced device, but it does have a couple of strong points going for it.

 First of all: The price!
 It’s hard to find anything comparable at this price point.